Experience More Restful Sleep Tonight

-Keep blue light exposure to a minimum at night (that includes your phone or tablet) because blue light may impact your circadian rhythm and suppress melatonin production.2 You may even consider getting a sleep mask to help block light out completely while you sleep like the EcoTools Relaxing Sleep Mask available here.
+Keep blue light exposure to a minimum at night (that includes your phone or tablet) because blue light may impact your circadian rhythm and suppress melatonin production.2 You may even consider getting a sleep mask to help block light out completely while you sleep.

 Essentials for a Soothing Nighttime Routine

-Refresh your body and mind with a soaking bath made with Swanson Ultra Magnesium Chloride Flakes sourced from the Zechstein seabed in the Netherlands, which is one of the world's purest sources, or try Dr. Barbara Hendel's Himalayan Crystal Salt sourced from the Himalayan Mountains.
+Refresh your body and mind with a soaking bath made with Swanson Ultra Magnesium Chloride Flakes sourced from the Zechstein seabed in the Netherlands, one of the world's purest sources, or try Himalayan crystal salt, which is hand-mined from the actual Himalayan mountains for exceptional purity.